 - Note regarding Early Childhood After Care: The Now and Then After Care option is available to Full Day Early Childhood students on regular school days.
 The Now and Then After Care option is not available on Non-Class days (those periods when the classes close early for staff meetings, in-service professional days and parent conference days.)

 Can the Now and Then fees be included in the enrollment contract?

 No. We can only include annual fees with the enrollment contract.

 Questions about Children’s House?
 Early Childhood Q&A

-If you would like more enrollment information about any of the programs at Montessori Academy Edison Lakes, please contact us.
+If you would like more enrollment information about any of the programs at The Montessori Academy, please contact us.

 Back to Top